blockstarter/white-label/README.md

 ####  Reset password

-User obtains email message with restore password link and then fills the form.
+User obtains email message with `restore password link` and then user fills the form.
-You should obtain restore-key from query param and send the password
+You should obtain `restore-key` from query params and send it to the server

 ```Javascript